Pinafore/nlp-hw/tfidf_guesser/README.md

 Analysis (5 points):

-1. What is the role of the number of training points to accuracy?
 1. What answers get confused with each other most easily?
+What kinds of mistakes does this guesser make?
+1. How does this guesser compare to GPT3?
-1. Compute precision and recall as you increase the number of guesses.
+1. Compute recall as you increase the number of guesses.

 Accuracy (10 points): How well you do on the leaderboard.